Merck/MicroMap_Pipeline/doc/Wrapper_Structure.md

 This variable is for setting the limits on the x-axis to change the view of the volcano plot.
 If set to "none" it will default to 10% above the largest integer value of log2 fold change.

+## PVALCUTOFF

+FDR corrected p-value cutoff setting for volcano plot.
+This defaults to 0.05, but if you want to only filter by log fold change, set this variable to be 1.

 ##  C1

 Setting for coloration of enriched proteins in the volcano plot.
 All colorations are given as hex values.